microsoft/nanotune/docs/fit/index.rst

 Base class
 ----------

 The abstract `DataFit` class is the base for all fitting classes.
-It's main purpose is to establish the presence of `find_fit` and `plot_fit` methods, as well as the `next_actions` attribute required by :ref:`tuningstages`.
+Its main purpose is to establish the presence of `find_fit` and `plot_fit` methods, as well as the `next_actions` attribute required by :ref:`tuningstages`.

 The `find_fit` method extracts features and determines the transport regime, i.e. open, closed or intermediate.
-In case of a closed or open regime, the `next_actions` list is populated with suggesting how voltages need to be adjusted, e.g. more positive or negative.
+In case of a closed or open regime, the `next_actions` list is populated with suggestions on how voltages need to be adjusted, e.g. more positive or negative.
 The `plot_fit` method displays a plot with important features shown.